nsi-iff/Vimutopia/README.rst

 -  Compile and run the current file = <F9>
 -  Just run the current file = <F5>
 -  Interactive GCC = <F6>
--  Just compile the curent file = <F7>
+-  Just compile the current file = <F7>

 Some more considerations:

--  Smart identation according to C patterns
+-  Smart indentation according to C patterns
 -  All tabs are converted into four blank spaces